getting-data-science-done/url2features/README.md

 [![Documentation Status](https://readthedocs.org/projects/url2features/badge/?version=latest)](https://url2features.readthedocs.io/en/latest/?badge=latest)

 ```
-Status - Non-Functional In development
+Status - Semi-Functional - In development
 ```

 This is an application to add features to a dataset that are derived from processing